 By the way, the act of transferring $100k from Vanguard to Merrill Edge will qualify you for a transfer bonus of $250: https://www.merrilledge.com/cmaoffer

 These bonuses will periodically increase during promotional time periods.
-Now is not one of those times.
+Check these links to see if now is one of those times:

 If you wanted to transfer IRAs instead of brokerage accounts, you could do so.
 If you go down this path, your spouse’s IRA will not count towards your preferred rewards status (and vice versa).
 Only jointly owned accounts count towards both spouses preferred rewards statuses.
 Since my wife and I have a joint brokerage at Merrill Edge, $100k in assets there will suffice for both of us (i.e. no need to store 2*$100k there).